16x16/apex-blocker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 1. filter.py - filters Apex Legends servers by ping.
 `py -3 filter.py <latency threshold>`
 For example, `py -3 filter.py 200` will write all servers with ping more than 200ms into "high_latency.txt"
+Please note, that running this script could take a few minutes to run, be patient and try not to stress the network too much while it's running.

 2. block.py - blocks outgoing connection to IPs in a specified file.
 ⚠️Warning: before running block.py, you need to close Apex Legends, for some reason adding firewall rules doesn't work when Apex Legends is running, possibly because of the anticheat.